-Join Registered Psychotherapist Cordelia Huxtable and artist Marjan Verstappen in a radical new course that aims to ease the intensity of eco-anxiety/grief through therapeutic conversation and botanical illustration.
-With a focus on meditative experiences through botanical drawing and watercolour painting, this is your chance to deepen your relationship with the natural world.
+Join Registered Psychotherapist Cordelia Huxtable and artist Marjan Verstappen in a six-session course that aims to ease the intensity of eco-anxiety/grief through therapeutic conversation and watercolour painting.
+Drawing on The Work That Reconnects, this series will support you to honour your pain for the world, express gratitude and explore new ways forward.

-At the end of our time together you’ll have a higher awareness of plant life cycles happening right outside your door and intimate knowledge of local plant life.
+At the end of our time together you’ll have a higher awareness of plant life cycles happening right outside your door.
 You’ll experience empathy and validation from others in your community.
 You’ll have a deeper knowledge of artistic materials and techniques that can help you connect ecology with emotion.
 Concurrently, you’ll process your climate crisis feelings and develop coping strategies for continuing emotional resilience.

 Is this for me?